michelmnds/michelmnds/README.md

 ## Hello 👋, my name is Michel and currently I'm:

-- ✏️ A Frontend Developer Formed at Kenzie Academy Brasil
+- ✏️ A Full Stack Developer Formed at Kenzie Academy Brasil
-- ✏️ Studying To Become a Fullstack Developer
 - ✨ A Portuguese and English Speaker

 ## Favourite Stack